m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 Each instance of a reflex server needs to be launched in a detached terminal using [screen](https://www.gnu.org/software/screen/manual/screen.html)

-Open as many reflex sessions as Reflex server instances you intend to open, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.
+Open as many screen sessions as Reflex Arena dedicated server instances you intend to open, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.

-### Prepare your server launch settings string
+### Prepare your server(s) launch settings string
-Prepare a string of settings that will follow the launch command, use all the necessary sv_commands (can be found in dedicatedserver.cfg)
+Prepare a string of settings that will follow the launch command, use all the necessary sv_ commands (can be found in dedicatedserver.cfg)

 Example of a string of settings :